This project is hosted at

 JavaFX was being recalcitrant, in as much as I couldn't get a table cell renderer and editor to behave well when it came to tool tip texts.
 So in late 2022 I decided to ignore JavaFX and stick with Swing.
 I still thought annotations were the way to go though.

-Version 10 is a complete rewrite, it targets Java 17, which is the latest (As of Feb.
-2023) Long Term Support version of the JDK.
+Version 10 is a complete rewrite, it targets Java 17

 The new version occupies a completely different namespace.